Jalmeida1994/GatherChain-ARM-Template/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+After the template is deployed to your cloud provider of choice or on premises infraestructure, you should start the blockchain network using the admin commands found in the [GatherChain Admin Commands](https://github.com/Jalmeida1994/GatherChain-AdminCommands).

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more information, please refer to the [Documentation](https://github.com/Jalmeida1994/GatherChain-AdminCommands/README.md_

 <!-- USAGE EXAMPLES -->